28 Feb 2023 Neuromonitoring in Neonates

 A lecture on ”neuromonitoring in newborns during cardiac surgical procedures” was given by Prof. Kenneth M. Brady.

 During cardiac surgery, neonates are at high risk for cerebral damage.
 Ken Brady presented that the brain is not protected by cardiac flow and full flow does not protect the brain without pressure.
 At high cardiac flow but low pressure, the brain is inadequate to perfuse.
 Cerebral and renal vascular beds respond differently to low output and low pressure.
 Afterload reduction improves cardiac output and renal perfusion, but afterload reduction does not improve perfusion to the brain.
 The brain requires arterial blood pressure to autoregulate, regardless of the adequacy of cardiac output.
 Therefore, autoregulation monitoring during bypass is needed.

-In cooperation with Texas Children’s Hospital the UMC Utrecht/Wilhemina Children’s Hospital – under Dr. Kim van Loon, anesthesiologist/pediatric-cardio-anesthesiologist – are conducting a study on cerebral blood flow in neonates during major cardia and non-cardiac surgery with the goal of developing an intraoperative monitoring strategy that will allow individualized management of cerebral blood flow and oxygenation in neonates.
+UMC Utrecht/Wilhemina Children’s Hospital – under Dr. Kim van Loon, anesthesiologist/pediatric-cardio-anesthesiologist – is conducting a study on cerebral blood flow in neonates during major cardia and non-cardiac surgery with the goal of developing an intraoperative monitoring strategy that will allow individualized management of cerebral blood flow and oxygenation in neonates.

 In Wilhelmina Children’s method neuromonitoring is including TCD bilateral monitoring through the temporal L/R windows with 2 MHz monitoring probes and adhesive probe fixation pads.